RQC-QKD-Software/symmetric-reconciliation/README.md

-# Simulation of symmetric blind reconciliation protocol for quantum key distribution systems
+# Symmetric information reconciliation for the QKD post-processing procedure

 ## 1. General description